Hartberg megalithic tomb: Excavation

 There has been excavation of the site.
 Bones and pottery sherds were found in the tomb, and flint knives, flint arrowheads and pottery sherds were discovered outside; these suggested a date of about 3000 BC.
-There was a small beaker in the tomb, with "barbed-wire" decoration, of the early Bronze Age, suggesting that the site was in use, perhaps with interruptions, for about 1000 years.
+There was a small beaker in the tomb, with "barbed-wire" decoration, of the early Bronze Age, suggesting that the site was in use, perhaps with interruptions, for around 1,000 years.
 A long stone stele was found in the tomb, which may have stood above the mound.

 Slabs from the tomb were later used in the early Iron Age to build a house nearby.
 During the Roman period or later there was quarrying from the rocky ground that forms the western wall of the tomb.